it-cao-a18/asm-project/README.md

 ## Requirements

 ### Analysis and Design
-You must analyse the problem and describe it on diagram form before implementing it. *Use for instance Aktivity or State Machine diagrams for this purpose.*
+You must analyse the problem and describe it on diagram form before implementing it. *Use for instance Activity or State Machine diagrams for this purpose.*

 ### Test
 Make a plan for testing your implementation.
 The plan should provide details on how to test the individual components or actions of your implementation.